-During a software and hardware event in New York City this week Microsoft revealed Windows 10 October 2018 Update version 1809 is available for download And The rollout process begins upcoming weeks.
+During a software and hardware event in New York City this week Microsoft revealed Windows 10 October 2018 Update version 1809 is available for download And The rollout process begins in upcoming weeks.
 But users manually check Windows Update to look for this upgrade or they can use software like the Media Creation Tool or Update Assistant to get this upgrade early now.

 Post Contents :-

 As with previous Windows 10 feature updates, October 2018 update also brings a number of new features that include the Your Phone app that syncs the android device with Windows 10 PC and allows send receive text messages from the PC.
 A Dark theme File Explorer, Windows search preview, Cloud-powered Clipboard history, Auto adjust video brightness, etc, and huge improvements on existing features that include Edge, Notepad, Gambar, and more.
 Here this post we have collected Top new features first time introduced on Windows 10 October 2018 Update version 1809.

 This should probably be the biggest addition of Windows 10 1809, which adds the ability to sync photos and text messages between Andriod phones.
 Your Phone makes it quicker to pull a photo from your device and immediately copy and paste it into a document you’re working on.
 Also, allow you to send and receive messages in the app and they’re sent from your phone.
 Microsoft says it’s working to try and make the Your Phone features available on iPhones too, but Apple has restricted access to SMS data in iOS so it will require a big change to get this Your Phone feature working with the iPhone.

 In addition, Your phone app lets you see your Timeline on the phone.
 You just need to be signed into the same Microsoft account on the PC and in the Microsoft Launcher app on the Android device.
 Android 7.0 or later is required for full functionality.